douban/rexxar-web/README.md

   2. 新增 widgetMessenger, assemblePayload, callbackListener, dispatch
   3. 废弃 getRexxarWidget

+## Contributing

+### develop process

+1. develop on your branch
+2. run build via eslint
+3. test in example
+4. commit and pr

+### release process

+1. check build
+2. dump version to new one in package.json
+3. pr and merge into master
+4. add tag and write changelog
+5. npm publish

 ## License

 Rexxar is released under the MIT license.
 See LICENSE for details.